dsimard/ready.js/README.md

 # your javascript is ready for production

 ## What does it do?
-1. Check if your javascript are valid with [jslint](http://www.jslint.com/)
+1. Check if your javascript are valid with [jslint](http://www.jslint.com/).
-2. Minify your javascript with [Closure Compiler](http://code.google.com/closure/compiler/)
+2. Minify your javascript with [Closure Compiler](http://code.google.com/closure/compiler/) (optimize and minify your code).

 ## How to install in your project (for Git)
 1. `git submodule add git://github.com/dsimard/ready.js.git ready.js`